rasachdev/data146/fixmidterm.md

 # Midterm Corrections

-## 24 - If we had looked at MSE instead of R<sup>2</sup> when doing our Lasso regression (question 20), what would we have determined the optimal value for alpha to be?
-Enter your answer to 5 decimal places, for example: 0.12345
+A. I imported all of the libraries that I would need in order to do this.
-This is the corrected DoKFold function:
+B. Here is the DoKFold function:
 ```
 def DoKFold(model, X, y, k, standardize=False, random_state=146):
     import numpy as np